|

 warning notices or medical statements.
 Also, be certain that any witnesses

-who have direct knowledge of the events in question are available to attend
+who have direct knowledge of the events in question are available to

-possible, so that your representative will have time to prepare.
-Notify the
+representative, do so as soon as possible, so that your representative will

-Appeals Division of the name and address of your representative so that he
+have time to prepare.
+Notify the Appeals Division of the name and address of

-the hearing whether you need representation.
-You will not be given a new
+representation.
+You will not be given a new hearing just because you later

-hearing just because you later decide that you should have been represented.
+decide that you should have been represented.

 It is your responsibility to present evidence and